MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/perform-in-place-upgrade.md

 ## Next steps

-Now that you've installed Windows Server 2022, here are some articles that might help you as you use the new version:
+Now that you've upgraded Windows Server, here are some articles that might help you as you use the new version:

 - [Install or Uninstall Roles, Role Services, or Features](../administration/server-manager/install-or-uninstall-roles-role-services-or-features.md)
 - [Windows Server management overview](../administration/overview.md)